mgrandi/playstation_store_2020_oct_scrape/README.md

-                        newline-delmited output will be written to this file --output-as-URLs      if set, output the exact URLs that failed instead of the associated IDs --only-dual-failures  if set, only output the items that failed for both chihiro and valkyrie
+                        newline-delmited output will be written to this file --output-as-URLs      if set, output the exact URLs that failed instead of the associated IDs --only-dual-failures  if set, only output the items that failed for both chihiro and valkyrie --only-valkyrie-failures
+                        if set, only output the items that failed for valkyrie and not chihiro --only-chihiro-failures
+                        if set, only output the items that failed for chihiro and not valkyrie
 ```

 ### example: